 The restore process is destructive, meaning all content will be overwritten on the destination environment to match the content of the backup point selected.
 This means files present on the destination, if not present in that backup point, will be removed from the destination upon restore.

-WordPress 6.2 Beta 1
+About WordPress 6.2 Beta 1

 Alternative methods to Backup WordPress

 Not hosted with WP Engine?
-Here are some alternative tips to help backup your WordPress website using a variety of plugins, tools and hosting accounts.
+Here are some alternative tips to help backup your WordPress website using a variety of plugins, tools and WordPress hosting accounts.

-The WordPressVivid Backup Page
+WPvivid Backup Page

-The WordPressVivid Backup Updates Page
+WPvivid Backup Updates Page

 Checking on the Backups Update Status